 Read our full Stokke assessment →

-At just 47.1cm wide and 6.3kg, the Joie Pact Pro is a weapon for bus aisles.
+At just 47.1cm wide and 6.3kg, the Joie Pact Pro is one of the most effective pushchairs for bus aisles at any price point.
 Lightweight, slim, and folds with one hand.
-Everything you need for regular bus use at around £150.
-It won’t match the YOYO³ on build quality or ride, but for parents who need a reliable everyday bus pushchair without the premium price tag, it’s hard to beat.
+Everything you need for regular public transport use at around £150.
+Suitable from birth up to 22kg.

 Check the current price of the Joie Pact Pro on Amazon →